New Jersey Roads - NJ 59

 Another route you've never heard of.
 NJ 59 was meant to be a much-needed north-south highway, splitting the difference between the Garden State Parkway (or NJ 27 if you prefer to stick to surface roads) and US 202/I-287.
 Unfortunately, it would have required extensive neighborhood demolitions even just for the two-lane road, and no one knows anymore if more than that was planned for it.
 Amazingly, exactly one block of this highway was constructed as a railroad underpass, along with a special bridge at NJ 28.
 Enough talking.

 Southbound, mile 1.
-I don't know if this is mile 1 of the county route this becomes, or if this was meant to be MILE .1 of NJ 59, but it's the only marker I found.
+I assume this was meant to be MILE .1 of NJ 59, but it's the only marker I found.

 Cranford's special street signage.
 Running down the left side is the North Ave. sign turned upside-down.
 Read from top to bottom and you can make out the bumps of the letters: HEMLOCKCIRCLE.
 No space - maybe that's why it was repurposed.